-^{2/11} CFR 102.9 and 102.9(d) [treasurer and authorized agents shall fulfill all recordkeeping duties and must use best efforts to do so]; 11 CFR 104.14(d) [treasurer personally responsible for complete, accurate and timely filing of reports and other required statements].
+The Act and Commission regulations impose the foregoing duties and obligations upon every political committee, and the committee's treasurer has the primary and personal duty to perform them.
+11 CFR 102.9 and 102.9(d) [treasurer and authorized agents shall fulfill all recordkeeping duties and must use best efforts to do so]; 11 CFR 104.14(d) [treasurer personally responsible for complete, accurate and timely filing of reports and other required statements].

-liability of committee for FECA violations, and since Congress chose to hold an individual, the treasurer, responsible for compliance with FECA it follows that "an individual will also stand responsible for his indiscretions as a treasurer."]
+Furthermore, at least one Federal district court decision has held that a treasurer had personal liability for the payment of civil penalties imposed on a defunct political committee for its violations of the Act.
+Federal Election Commission v.
+Dramesi for Congress Committee, No. 85-4039 (MHC) (D.N.J.
+Sept.
+5, 1990) (unpublished opinion) [treasurer's liability distinct from liability of committee for FECA violations, and since Congress chose to hold an individual, the treasurer, responsible for compliance with FECA it follows that "an individual will also stand responsible for his indiscretions as a treasurer."]

 This personal liability will not be abated or avoided in circumstances where a violation may result entirely or partially from the fact that the required committee records were not held by or under the control of the treasurer.
-3/
+See 11 CFR 103.3(b) [treasurer responsible for reviewing all contributions to determine if they are in excess of contribution limits when aggregated with other contributions from same donor] and 11 CFR 102.9(f) [treasurer's failure to maintain documentation concerning designations, redesignations, reattributions and dates of contributions will nullify any attempted revisions as to election to which contribution attributed for purposes of contribution limits].

-With respect to the preemption of North Carolina law in this situation, the Commission concludes that the Act and Commission regulations would supersede and preempt state law pertaining to the Committee's obligations to organize itself in the manner specified in the Act, to keep records, and to file reports relying on the information maintained in its records.
-Furthermore, North Carolina law would also be superseded and preempted with respect to the determination of who has title to and ownership of Committee records that are required to be maintained under the Act and Commission regulations.
+With respect to the preemption of North Carolina law in this situation, the Commission concludes that the Act and Commission regulations would supersede and preempt state law as regards the Committee's obligations to organize itself in the manner specified in the Act, to keep records, and to file reports relying on the information maintained in its records.
+In contrast, North Carolina law would not be superseded or preempted with respect to the determination of who has title to and ownership of Committee records or other property.